piscis/sd-smarttemp/README.md

 ### Configure the plugin

-1. Install smartmontools for your operating system on UBUNTU execute: `` apt-get install smartmontools ``
+1. First install ``smartmontools`` for your operating system on UBUNTU execute: ``apt-get install smartmontools``
 2. Copy the plugin ***(SmartTemp.py)*** to your SD agent plugin directory
-3. See additional config steps to learn how to configure the plugin for sertain harddrives only
+3. See additional config steps to learn how to configure the plugin for certain hard drives only
 4. Restart the Server density plugin

 ### Additional configuration steps (optional)
-If you don't specify a custom command SmartTemp will try to find all of you harddrives and extract S.M.A.R.T. informations.
+If you don't specify a custom command SmartTemp will try to find all of you hard drives and extract S.M.A.R.T. information's.
 If you provide a configuration SmartTemp will only monitor the devices you configured in the server density agent file.

 #### Use a custom smartctl command
 1. Open your server density client config file (default: /etc/sd-agent/config.cfg)